buggyj/savetiddlers/README.md

 In chome there is the event 'onDeterminingFilename' which extensions can watch for and override the target DownloadItem.filename (some extensions move downloads into different folders by file type) which would break things. onDeterminingFilename has not been implemented in firefox.

+## Help
+If you are prompt to save with a filename of readTiddlySaverInstruction83359723 or similar then you need to look as 4. in the 'getting started above'.